Large-Scale Multiple Testing of Composite Null Hypotheses Under Heteroskedasticity: Heteroskedasticty adjusted multiple testing procedure for composite null hypotheses

-In Equation \eqref{eq:basis_rep}, $\bm w_j$ is a $K-$dimensional vector of unknown weights and $\bm q(\sigma_i)$ is a known vector of basis functions that depend on $\sigma_i$.
+where $\delta_{u_j}(\cdot)$ is the point mass at $u_j$ and $g_{j}(\sigma_i)= g_\mu(u_j\mid\sigma_i)$ is the prior probability mass on $u_j$ conditional on $\sigma_i$.
+A formal statement justifying this approximation is presented in Lemma \ref{lem1} in the supplement.
+We view $g_j(\sigma_i)$ as a continuous function of $\sigma_i$ and approximate it as a linear combination of $K$ basis functions as follows: } In Equation \eqref{eq:basis_rep}, $\bm w_j$ is a $K-$dimensional vector of unknown weights and $\bm q(\sigma_i)$ is a known vector of basis functions that depend on $\sigma_i$.
 We discuss the choice of these basis functions in Section \ref{sec:implement}.
-In this discrete setting, and using Equation \eqref{eq:basis_rep}, the marginal densities in Equation \eqref{eq:marg_dens} have the following representation:
+In this discrete setting, and using Equation \eqref{eq:basis_rep}, the quantities in Equation \eqref{eq:marg_dens} have the following representation: